-At my practice in Santa Monica, brow lift, or forehead lift surgery is performed to elevate the forehead and eyebrows, which naturally begin to descend with age.
+At my practice in Beverly Hills/ West Hollywood, brow lift, or forehead lift surgery is performed to elevate the forehead and eyebrows, which naturally begin to descend with age.
 It's not uncommon for people to overlook the significant role the forehead and brows play in a youthful appearance, focusing more on eyelids or aging in the lower face.
 When the brow droops, it can create an angry or haggard look, and can even affect the appearance of the upper eyelids.
 As I explain to my patients, restoring a smooth forehead and a youthful position to the brows can open up the eye area and take several years off of your appearance.

 This is a 45 year old female who came to my practice for rejuvenation of the upper lids and brow.
 When I saw this patient, I noted that one of the main issues affecting her appearance was asymmetry (difference from one side to the other) of her brow.
 Specifically, her right brow was much lower...

 The goal of brow lift surgery is to bring the brows back to their original, youthful position.
 In women, this usually means restoring a gentle arch, and in men, keeping a straighter, more masculine brow position.
 There is no risk of looking "pulled" or "surprised" with this approach.
 You can expect to have a smoother forehead, natural looking brows, and even improvements in the appearance of the upper eyelids.

 I use many different techniques for brow lifts, and the approach I take depends on the patient's unique anatomy and goals for his or her surgery.